Kansas voter registration guide

 Kansas voter registration deadlines

-- By-mail: Postmarked 21 days before Election Day
+- Register to vote (by mail): Postmarked 21 days before Election Day

 Kansas voter registration rules